mlotts/van-der-waerden-zipper/README.md

 ## Step 1 - Generate Primes
 The first step is generating prime numbers.
 The code for this step can be found in the genPrimes directory.

-File(s) Involved:
+#### Files Involved

-- primedriver.c
+- `primedriver.c`
-- primegen.c
+- `primegen.c`
-- vdwheader.h
+- `vdwheader.h`
-- makefile
+- `makefile`

+#### Executable

-Executable: `makefile` creates `generatePrimes.exe`
+`makefile` creates `generatePrimes.exe`

+#### Notes

-Notes: To change the upper bound for the prime-finding, you'll need to modify the body of the primedriver.c file.
+To change the upper bound for the prime-finding, you'll need to modify the body of the primedriver.c file.
 The primegen.c file uses the Sieve of Eratosthenes to find primes.
 The output of the executable is a file called 'primes' that contains one prime number per line, in ascending order.